Redundakitties/colorful-minimalist/README.md

 ## Contact

-If you have any questions don't hesitate to ping me my discord is GracefulLion#9559
+If you have any questions don't hesitate to open an issue, I'll try to get to it as soon as I can.